continuousWave --> Whaler --> Reference

 If no conventional analogue trim gauge is being used, the typical rigging will employ a different harness, called the I-Command Harness.
 This harness anticipates that there will not be analogue gauges at the helm and it does not break out any conductors for wiring to a conventional trim gauge.
 Instead, the harness incorporates its own 47-ohm 5-watt resistor in the harness assembly.
 This resistor performs the same function as the one that is on a conventional trim gauge, that is, it provides a source of current to be sent to the trim sender on the WHITE with TAN STRIPE conductor.
 Instead of being on the back of the trim gauge, it is wired into the harness.
 The trim circuit otherwise works exactly as it does with the analogue gauge present: the E-TEC senses the voltage, converts it to a digital value, and sends the signal as part of the NMEA-2000 engine data to the network.
 Any device on the network that can show trim data can show the trim value from the E-TEC.
 This method is the recommended practice for the E-TEC for I-Command or other NMEA-2000 gauges.

 Some boats had existing rigging with the System Check or MWS harness but wanted to go to NMEA-2000 gauges and not also have a dedicated traditional trim gauge.
 In this situation the System Check harness can be used if an external 47-ohm 5-watt resistor is added.
 The resistor can easily be added by wiring it to the leads which were intended for the conventional analogue trim gauge.
 The 47-ohm resistor is just wired between the 12-Volt circuit (VIOLET) and the trim sender circuit (WHITE with TAN STRIPE).
 Doing this creates the same arrangement as exists with the I-Command Wiring Harness.
 Electrically there is no difference.
-The simplest method for most boaters to obtain the necessary resistor is to purchase one from Radio Shack.
-They have a 47-Ohm 5-Watt resistor that is suitable.
+The simplest method for most boaters to obtain the necessary resistor is to purchase one from a local electronics store.
+A 47-Ohm 5-Watt resistor is recommended.

 In either of the instances described above, the trim position is sent to the NMEA-2000 network from the EMM as a digital value in a range from zero to 100 in the parameter group PGN127488, Engine Parameters, Rapid Update.
 This is shown schematically below: